cpjobling/eg-247-textbook/labs/lab02/index.md

 ### Lab Exercise 3: Inverse Laplace Transforms

 Use file save as to download the script [ilaplace_lab.m](https://cpjobling.github.io/eg-247-textbook/labs/lab02/ilaplace_lab.m).
-Open the script as a Live Script and use the Matlab ``laplace``, ``ilaplace`` and ``ezplot`` functions as appropriate to complete the examples given in the comments in the script.
+Open the script as a Live Script and use the Matlab ``laplace``, ``ilaplace`` and ``fplot`` functions as appropriate to complete the examples given in the comments in the script.

 Save and attach the resulting modified script as a Live Script file ``ilaplace_lab.mlx`` to the **Lab 2: Laplace and inverse Laplace transforms** assignment in Canvas.